B.A. in Behavioral Science

 Emphasis (6 units)

 Choose two additional upper-division Anthropology, Psychology, or Sociology courses that reflect your interests and that are approved by a Behavioral Science advisor.
-You may include one SJSU Studies course.

-Please note that a 3-unit maximum of individual studies coursework may be used to meet the degree requirements.
 We recommend that students complete their SJSU Studies Area Z requirement by taking either ANTH, PSYC, or SOCI 100W, although the course does not count as one of your upper division major courses.